University of Kentucky logo

 1949

-Graduate and professional programs became racially integrated following a landmark lawsuit by Lyman T. Johnson.
+Graduate and professional programs became racially integrated after Lyman T. Johnson's lawsuit.

 1954

-Undergraduate programs became racially integrated following the US Supreme Court's Brown v.
+Undergraduate programs racially integrated following the US Supreme Court's Brown v.
 Board of Education decision.

 1955

-Ground broken for the Albert B. Chandler Hospital, leading to the creation of the College of Medicine and a medical center.
+Ground broken for the Albert B. Chandler Hospital, leading to the creation of the College of Medicine.

 1962

-Mandated by the Kentucky General Assembly to establish a statewide community college system.
+Kentucky General Assembly mandates the University of Kentucky to form a community college system.

 Schools & Colleges